erl67/Pacman/README.md

 Made in Unity 3D

-# Background:
+## Background:

-Eat the pills and avoid the ghost.
+Eat the pills and avoid the ghosts.
 You start with 3 lives and lose one life if a ghost catches you.
+Ghosts will spawn and die eventually if they run out of energy.

-# Controls:
+## Controls:

 Movement – Mouse click to move player

 Movement(alt) - TFGH

+B - Jump randomly

+V - Reenable NavAgent (for safety, shouldn't be necessary)

 Camera Rotate - WASD or Arrow Keys